The FAFSA has undergone significant changes for the 2024-2025 aid year due to the

 adjusted gross income, and poverty guidelines.

-as the family’s small business, will no longer be excluded from asset reporting.
+the family’s small business, will no longer be excluded from asset reporting.

 If students get a negative SAI, will they get a higher Federal Pell Grant?